radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 **TODO:** Put a bunch of explanatory information here.
 **TODO:** Verify the paths are all good.
 ### What is demographic inference?
+The goal of demographic analyses is to understand the history of lineages (sometimes referred as 'populations') in a given species, estimating the neutral population dynamics such as time of divergence, population expansion, population contraction, bottlenecks, admixture, etc.

 ### What is the SFS?
+Site frequency spectrum (SFS), sometimes also called allele frequency spectrum, is the distribution of allele frequencies of a given set of SNPs in a population or sample.
+It can be frequently represented as a histogram with size depending on the number of sequenced individual chromossomes or number of sequenced individuals.

 ### What are some other familiar programs that use the SFS?

 ### How is momi2 different?
 And why are we using it?
 Most importantly, how do you pronounce it?

 **Pronunciation:** Care of Jonathan Terhorst (somewhat cryptically), from a [github issue I created to resolve this conundrum](https://github.com/popgenmethods/momi2/issues/6): "How do you pronounce ∂a∂i? ;-)"....
 And another perspective from Jack Kamm: "Both pronunciations are valid, but I personally say 'mommy'".